dotnet/AspNetCore.Docs/aspnet/conceptual-overview/understanding-aspnet5-apps.rst

 ASP.NET 5 has decomposed its feature set into a variety of modules that can be individually added to a web app.
 This allows for lean web apps that do not import or bring in features they don't use.
 When your ASP.NET app starts, the ASP.NET runtime calls ``Configure`` in the ``Startup`` class.
 If you create a new ASP.NET web project using the Empty template, you will find that the *Startup.cs* file has only a couple lines of code.
 The default Web project’s ``Startup`` class wires up configuration, MVC, EF, Identity services, logging, routes, and more.
 It provides a good example for how to configure the services used by your ASP.NET app.
 There are three parts to the sample startup class: a constructor, ``ConfigureServices``, and ``Configure``.
 The ``Configure`` method is called after ``ConfigureServices`` and is used to configure middleware.

 The constructor specifies how configuration will be handled by the app.
 Configuration is a property of the ``Startup`` class and can be read from a variety of file formats as well as from environment variables.
-The default project template wires up ``Configuration`` to use a *config.json* and environment variables.
+The default project template uses a ``ConfigurationBuilder`` to create a ``IConfiguration`` that loads *appsettings.json* and environment variables.

 .. code-block:: c#